RebootJeff/rebootjeff.github.io/source/_posts/2013-09-14-coding-bootcamp-research-admissions-part2.markdown

 1. Non-technical interview
 2. Online tutorial about HTML/CSS and jQuery
-3. HTML/CSS challenge done (make an About Me webpage)
+3. HTML/CSS challenge done at home (make an About Me webpage)
 4. Semi-technical interview about your About Me page

 ## TL;DR